Despacito0o/FreeRTOS/README.md

 #### Despacito/007
 FreeRTOS task parameters example - demonstrates how to use task parameters to make task functions more flexible and reusable, showing how to pass different types of data to tasks using the void pointer parameter.

+#### Despacito/008
+FreeRTOS queue communication example - demonstrates how to use queues for inter-task communication, showing how to pass simple messages and structured data between tasks for better task separation and cleaner code organization.

 ---